 °The Basin- One of the first scenic stops along the Franconia Notch Parkway.
 The whirlpool-like waterfalls is believed to have been formed 15,000 years ago.
 This was also once a great spot to see the Old Man in the Mountains: c.
 30,000 b.c – May 2, 2003; you’ll have to imagine this now because New Hampshire’s best-known icon met his demise when the rocks fell and the image disappeared from the ledge.

 °Moose Watch- American Moose, reaching 6 ft. and 1200 pounds are best spotted on route 302 between Twin Mountain and Crawford Notch.
-The same 302 that passes the Mount Washington.
-Check http://www.gomoose.com/ for moose watching tips and hear the moose roar.
+The same 302 passes Mount Washington.
+Check http://www.gomoose.com/ for moose-watching tips and hear the moose roar.

 °Crawford Notch- This area has the highest waterfalls, outlook ledges, and trailside features.
 Hiking trails aplenty!

 °Jackson- A covered bridge and white-steepled church make Jackson stand out.
 Jackson has a lively arts scene.
 Nordic ski trails are best in the East.
 Jackson also has a marvelous waterfall right in the village.

 °North Conway and Conway– Shopping is king here.
 Outlets are mixed with unique boutiques.
 The area is also one of New England’s best gatherings of fine restaurants.
 Weekend and leaf-peeking season can create horrific traffic so plan accordingly.

 Northern New Hampshire is a special place that will satisfy and comfort.
 It is not a late-night, club crawl kinda place.
 Mountains, scenery and outdoor activity are in abundance.
 Like the Mount Washington Hotel, echoes of a simpler yet dignified mood prevails.
 You cannot help but fall into step with what’s important and what’s not.